 UNIVERSITY SKILLS such as researching, referencing and essay writing are extensively taught to help students succeed in any university course.
-Exam skills, including skills for this and other subject external exams, are developed through the use of source analysis and extended writing.
+Exam skills, including skills for this and other subject external exams, are developed using source analysis and extended writing.

-The student of History will develop an appreciation of the ancient and modern world through an inquiry of our past.
+The student of History will develop an appreciation of the modern world through an inquiry of our past.
 They will learn to establish global connections including the links between historical events and their own lives.
 Students develop these understandings through the processes of critical inquiry.
 Skills developed include locating, interpreting, analysing and evaluating historical sources and constructing effective arguments in both written and spoken genres.